xlibb/module-pipe/README.md

 This library provides a medium to send and receive events simultaneously.
 And it includes APIs to produce, consume and return events via a stream.

+**Note:** This library is originally developed by @Nuvindu and it is then moved to the xlibb organization.

 ## Pipe

 The pipe allows you to send events from one place to another.
 The pipe can hold up to n number of data.
 In case the pipe is full, the `produce` method blocks until there is a free slot to produce data.
 On the other hand, in case the pipe is empty, the `consume` method blocks until there is some data to consume.